melhuet/web-components-rd/build-web-component/README.md

 `{ "exclude": "node_modules/**", "presets": [ [ "@babel/env", { "modules": "false", "useBuiltIns": "usage" } ] ], "plugins": [ [ "@babel/plugin-transform-runtime", { "corejs": false } ] ] }`

-- Use @babel/env preset: We use this plugin to compile a bundle based on targeted environments (defined in browserslist config in package.json), so we need to add polyfills (espacially for IE11).
+- Use @babel/env preset: We use this plugin to compile a bundle based on targeted environments (defined in browserslist config in package.json).
+We want to compile for old browsers (espacially for IE11), so we need to add polyfills.
 This plugin is based on core-js library which contains all polyfills we need (polyfills such as Promise, Set or Map but also instance methods such as array.find).
-  - modules=false
+  - modules=false => our goal is to compile ES6 to ES5 so we don't need to compile ES6 modules in another syntax modules.
-  - useBuiltIns=usage => this option allows to reduce the bundle size because it adds only polyfills needed in our js code, always based on targeted environments, and not all.
-This option adds appropriated core-js imports.
+  - useBuiltIns=usage => this option allows to reduce the bundle size because it adds only polyfills needed in our js code (always based on targeted environments) and not all.
+This option adds appropriated core-js imports, so we need to add a core-js dependency in package.json.
 - Use @babel/plugin-transform-runtime plugin:
   - helpers=true (default) and runtimeHelpers=true in rollup config => we use this plugin to deduplicate and encapsulate babel helpers (js functions that babel has added at the top of each file to compile the code).
-  - core-js=false (default): we could use this option to encapsulate polyfills code from core-js (to avoid pollute global context, see issue below) but it does not work with instance methods...
-Another reason we are not using it is that webcomponentsjs polyfills already contains global ES6 polyfills such as Promise, Set or Map...
+  - core-js=false (default): we could use this option to deduplicate and encapsulate polyfills code from core-js (to avoid pollute global context, see issue below) but it does not work with instance methods...
+Another reason we are not using it, it's that webcomponentsjs polyfills already contains global ES6 polyfills such as Promise, Set or Map...

 # Issues

 - Final js bundle contains for now global polyfills (instance methods) which pollute global namespace.
-This can be problematic for a library bundle, because it's can bring conflicts with other js library included in a parent application.
-Indeed, @babel/env (through useBuiltIns usage option) is based on core-js@2, which add global polyfill
-  To avoid this, we should include polyfills base on core-js-pure (it's equivalent to core-js but without global namespace pollution) which is including in core-js@3, but still in beta version for now [current state here #7646](https://github.com/babel/babel/pull/7646).
-As soon as Babel depends on core-js@3, you can use a babel configuration as following:
+This can be problematic for a library bundle, because it could bring conflicts with other js library or js framework included in a parent application.
+Indeed, @babel/env (through useBuiltIns usage option) is based on core-js@2, which add global polyfills.
+To avoid this, we should include polyfills based on core-js-pure (it's equivalent to core-js but without global namespace pollution) which is including in core-js@3, but it's still in beta version for now [current state here #7646](https://github.com/babel/babel/pull/7646).

-`{ "exclude": "node_modules/**", "presets": [ [ "@babel/env", { "modules": "false", "useBuiltIns": "corejs3" } ] ], "plugins": [ [ "@babel/plugin-transform-runtime", { "corejs": false } ] ] }`
+# Notes

+- To work, our web component needs to be inserted in a page which load web components API polyfills like this:
+  `<script src="../../node_modules/@webcomponents/webcomponentsjs/webcomponents-loader.js"></script>`.
+This is the app which has to include them and not in the bundle, to avoid duplication and to separate responsibilities.
+The page has to be aware that it uses web component inside.
+- It could be an error on mordern browsers with customElements API (customElements.define) by compiling in ES5.
+See https://github.com/webcomponents/webcomponentsjs#custom-elements-es5-adapterjs